khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

   <div>

 Sequence alignment
-- allows us to identify conserved regions for vaccine/drug development
+- allows us to identify conserved regions to inform vaccine/drug development
 - can help us predict the virus's trajectory
   - where it came from
   - where it is going to